ddddddO/koso2/README.md

 habari!
 `

-    // 'encrypted' is the encrypted plainMessage.
-	callback := func(encrypted string) error {
+	callback := func(encrypted string) error { // 'encrypted' is the encrypted plainMessage.
-    //
-    // For example, we could add processing to send encrypted message to Slack.
+            fmt.Print(encrypted) // For example, we could add processing to send encrypted message to Slack. return nil
-    //
-    fmt.Print(encrypted)
-		return nil
 	}